Aquilegia: Description

+The reproductive portions of a columbine flower comprise the stamen (male) and gynoecium (female).
+The stamens, which bear the anthers from which pollen emerges, form a whorl of five around the gynoecium.
+The total number of stamens varies between species.
+Aquilegia is the only Ranunculaceae genus where each species has its stamens in a whorled arrangement and has syncarpy (fused carpels) in its gynoecium, with this consistency resulting from the presence of nectar spurs.
+Generally, there are scale-shaped staminodes between the stamen and female pistil structures.
+Aquilegia are protandrous, meaning that a flower's anthers release its pollen prior to the flower's stigmas being receptive to pollen.
+The flowers undergo three stages of anthesis: a premale stage, where the flower perianth is open but the anthers are not dehiscenced (split to expose pollen); the male stage with the perianth present and the anthers dehiscenced, and a postmale stage where the anthers have withered but the perianth remains.

-Aquilegia fruit are follicles.
+Aquilegia fruit comprises follicles.
 These follicles have a split on one side and terminate with a curling tip known as a beak.
 Columbine seeds are generally obovoid with black, smooth exteriors.
 Columbine seeds are in a dormant state at the point of sowing.
-In cold storage, A formosa seeds have remained viable for least three years.
+Aquilegia seeds remain viable longer than many Ranunculaceae, though germination is faster in newer seeds; in cold storage, A. formosa seeds have remained viable for at least three years.
 Seed germination is primarily dependent on temperature, with seeds typically requiring a multi-month period of summer temperatures followed by a multi-week to multi-month exposure to winter temperatures (vernalization) prior to germinating once temperatures warm with the arrival of spring.
 This prevents seedlings from emerging until there are survivable environmental conditions.

-The chromosome number for columbines is 2n=14.
-Individual plants have been recorded with other anomalous chromosome numbers, ranging up to 2n=32.
-It is possible that B chromosomes impact the phenotype and the fertility of individual plants that possess them.
+The chromosome number for columbines is 2n=14 (seven pairs of chromosomes).
+Individual plants have been recorded with other anomalous chromosome numbers.
+It is possible that B chromosomes impact the phenotype and the fertility of the individual plants that possess them.